Eleventh Night: Sectarianism

-Eleventh Night bonfires often involve sectarian displays.
+Eleventh Night bonfires sometimes involve sectarian displays.
 Symbols of Irish nationalism/republicanism (such as the Irish tricolour), and symbols of Catholicism, are often burnt on the bonfires.
 The tricolours on such bonfires may be daubed with sectarian slogans such as "Kill All Taigs" (KAT) or "Kill All Irish" (KAI).
-Effigies, and posters of Irish nationalist election candidates, are also sometimes burnt, which has been condemned as "inciting hatred".
+Effigies and posters of Irish nationalist election candidates are also sometimes burnt, which has been condemned as "inciting hatred".
 More recently, symbols of the large Polish immigrant community were burnt on some bonfires, which was described as "racist intimidation".

 During the Troubles, loyalist paramilitary groups like the Ulster Defence Association (UDA) and Ulster Volunteer Force (UVF) used Eleventh Night bonfires to hold "shows of strength", which involved masked gunmen firing volleys of shots into the air.
 After the conflict, some bonfire events have continued to be controlled by current or former loyalist paramilitary members.
 A 2018 government-backed report noted they were a way for paramilitaries to "extend their legitimacy and control community activities".
 In some cases, attempts by the authorities to intervene in controversial bonfires has sparked paramilitary violence.

+In July 2025, loyalists burnt an effigy of dark mannequins with a sign saying "stop the boats", as well as an Irish national tricolour flag.

 Safety and environmental harm

 Eleventh Night bonfires have raised health and safety concerns, as well as environmental ones.
 Bonfires are often built to be as large as possible.
 Some are built near houses and other buildings, which need to be boarded up and doused with water by firefighters to protect them.
 In some cases, homes have caught fire, and bonfires have collapsed near crowds and onto roads.
 According to the BBC, clean-up and road repairs due to bonfire damage "costs thousands of pounds every year".
 Another concern is the pollution caused.
 Tyres are burnt in some bonfires, despite bans by bodies such as Belfast City Council.
 Tyres produce many toxic chemical compounds when burnt, and therefore pose a major health issue.

+Many of the crates used are dyed blue or red, these contain Sulfuryl fluoride (marked as 'SF') or Methyl Bromide (marked as 'MB'), the companies that produce them warn people not to burn them due to the toxicity released which can cause significant damage to the lungs, liver and kidneys.

 Although there are laws that could regulate dangerous bonfires, authorities are wary of enforcing them due to the threat of loyalist violence.

 In July 2022, a bonfire-builder died after falling from a 50 ft tall bonfire in Larne.

+In July 2025, a bonfire near the Westlink and Donegall Road in Belfast led to the PSNI declaring a major incident as the bonfire was near an electrical substation that supplies both Belfast City Hospital and Royal Victoria Hospital.
+After consulting with various groups, the PSNI said they would not assist Belfast City Council with the removal of the bonfire.